qt3uw/qt3-utils/README.md

 When you issue a pull request, be very clear and verbose about the changes you are making.
 New code must be reviewed by another colleague before it gets merged to master.
-Your pull request should be very verbose for your reviewer.
-Include things like
+Your pull request should include things like

-* state what is changed or new
+* a statement describing what is changed or new
-* state what Issue is being fixed here (Github will automatically generate a handy link)
+* a reference to the Issue being fixed here (Github will automatically generate a handy link)
-* state why you chose your specific implementation
+* a statement describing why you chose your specific implementation
 * results of tests on your hardware setup, which could be data, screenshots, etc. There should be a clear record demonstrating functionality.
 * a Jupyter notebook in the "examples" folder that demonstrate usage and changes
 * documentation